COVID-19 Vaccination, Updated 06.21.2021

-← Click on the button to the left to sign up for email updates on upcoming vaccination clinic opportunities.
+← Click on the button to the left to sign up for email updates on future vaccination clinic opportunities.

 Please be aware that if anyone from the South Milwaukee/St. Francis Health Department calls you we will always identify ourselves and WILL NOT ask for any type of payment for the vaccine.